 Location-based applications are continually growing in popularity.
 This type of app is able to deliver content to an individual based on their exact location at a given time.
-Various methods, such as GPS and wireless access points, are used to physically locate the user.
+They can physically locate the user, by using GPS, wireless access points and other technologies.

-In turn, they then receive location and time-sensitive advice about nearby stores, events, or anything else a business is promoting.
+In turn, users can then receive location and time-sensitive advice about nearby stores, events, or anything else a business is promoting.
 Here we examine benefits and uses of location-based apps.
 Will your company benefit from adding this to your service range?

 How they work